l33ft/football-logo-game/README.md

-# ⚽ Football Club Logo Guessing Game
+# Football Club Logo Guessing Game

 A production-ready backend application featuring a football club logo guessing game with progressive blur mechanics.
-Built with clean architecture principles and best practices.

-## 🎮 Game Overview
+## Game Overview

 Test your football knowledge by identifying club logos through increasingly clearer images.
 Each game consists of 10 randomly selected logos, with 5 attempts per logo.
 The faster you guess correctly, the more points you earn!